fergusonjason/astro-service/README.md

 Right now, there are only the following projects in here:

 - Typescript with Mongodb - written in typescript accessing a mongodb data store
-- mongoinit - "script" to initialize the mongodb data store
+- dataInit - scripts to initialize the various data stores

 I'll try to get one based on postgres in here in the future, which is what I would actually use in a production environment.